belabdesmd/IQlympics/README.md

 ### 🌟 Revolutionary Features That Set It Apart

 **1. Olympic-Style National Competition** 🏅
-- Choose from 249 countries and territories with authentic Unicode flag emojis and ISO country codes
+- Choose from a comprehensive database of countries and territories with high-quality flag images
 - Represent your nation in global intellectual competition where every answer matters
 - Creates unprecedented sense of national pride in a trivia format